-In fact, those workers in their 20s and early 30s might be especially well-suited for saving for retirement.
-It becomes more challenging to set aside retirement money once children, mortgage payments, and auto loans enter the picture.
-Young workers who get into the habit of saving early for retirement will be more likely to continue their savings even as their monthly expenses rise.
+Those workers in their 20s and early 30s might be especially well-suited for saving for retirement.
+Setting aside retirement money once children, mortgage payments, and auto loans enter the picture becomes more challenging.
+However, young workers who get into the habit of saving early for retirement will be more likely to continue their savings even as their monthly expenses rise.

 If you have decided to boost your retirement savings, the good news is that you have plenty of financial vehicles to choose from when saving for your retirement years.

-While pension plans are becoming rarities, many workers do have the option of participating in the 401(k) plan at their company.
-If your company offers such a plan, you will be wise to participate and to contribute as much of each paycheck as allowed.
+While pension plans are becoming rarities, many workers do have the option of participating in their company's 401(k) plan.
+If your company offers such a plan, you will be wise to participate and contribute as much of each paycheck as allowed.
 The more you save each month, the more comfortable you will be in your retirement years.

 You can start withdrawing money from an IRA at the age of 59-and-a-half without paying any penalties.
 When you withdraw money from a traditional IRA, though, you will pay taxes.

 A Roth IRA operates differently.
 The contributions to a Roth IRA are never tax-deductible, but the earnings on these contributions grow tax-free.
-This means that you pay taxes when you contribute money to a Roth IRA, but you do not pay them when you withdraw it.
+Meaning, you end up paying taxes when you contribute money to a Roth IRA, but you do not pay them when you withdraw it.

-You can also withdraw money from a Roth IRA before you turn 59-and-a-half and not pay any penalties.
+You can also withdraw money from a Roth IRA before turning 59-and-a-half and not pay any penalties.

 There is one thing that both Roth and traditional IRAs do have in common: The money you deposit in both types of IRAs will grow tax-free.

-IRAs are a major source of retirement savings.
+IRAs are a significant source of retirement savings.
 However, investors can also earn retirement income through such savings vehicles as stocks, bonds, and annuities.
-The best plan is to rely on several types of retirement-savings vehicles.
+The best plan is to rely on several types of retirement savings vehicles.
 That way, if one type does not perform well -- say the stock market falters -- your other vehicles can help cushion the blow.